What does it mean to have apraxia?

 A good approach to helping someone with apraxia is establishing a consistent routine of daily tasks.
-(6) A well-rounded routine can include eating meals, getting dressed, performing hygiene, and completing familiar chores or leisure activities.
-It is advised to structure basic tasks in the same order every day as able and to minimize distractions in the environment (limit unnecessary items and noise) so the affected person can stay focused.
-Provide hand-over-hand guidance in addition to verbal instructions if the person with apraxia seems stuck on a movement or begins to perform it incorrectly.
-Once you have begun guiding the correct movement pattern, attempt to fade guidance to see if the individual can continue the step of the task or perform the remainder of the action by themselves.
+A well-rounded routine can include eating meals, getting dressed, performing hygiene, and completing familiar chores or leisure activities.
+Minimize distractions in the environment so the affected person can stay focused.
+Provide hand-over-hand guidance and verbal instructions if the person with apraxia seems stuck on a movement or begins to perform it incorrectly.
+Once you have started guiding the correct movement pattern, attempt to fade your assistance to see if they can finish the task.

 Remove clutter and unnecessary items in common workspaces to maximize success.

-Through repetition of familiar actions and task grading (adjusting a daily routine to include easier or more complicated tasks based on performance) it is thought that movement patterns can be restored so that actions are performed more automatically.
-However, for some, apraxia will be a long-lasting condition.
-(7) It is important to be patient and understanding when interacting with someone with apraxia, as they might need more time or some extra physical help to get started doing the things they want to do.
+Through repetition of familiar actions and task grading (adjusting a daily routine to include easier or more complicated tasks based on performance) movement patterns can be restored so that actions are performed more automatically.
+But, for some, apraxia will be a long-lasting condition.
+It's important to remain patient and understanding when interacting with someone with apraxia, as they might need more time or extra physical help to get started doing the things they want to do.

-As apraxia often occurs alongside aphasia, a communication disorder, it is important to provide multiple ways to understand the task at hand whether it is verbal, written, or visual instruction via demonstration or pictures.
-(8) It is also advised to consider related coordination disorders when diagnosing apraxia, including ataxia.
-If you are unsure whether the symptoms you or a loved one is exhibiting are related to apraxia, discuss your concerns with a medical or therapy team.
+As apraxia often occurs alongside aphasia, a communication disorder, it's important to provide multiple ways to understand the task at hand.
+It's also advised to consider related coordination disorders when diagnosing apraxia, including ataxia.
+If you are unsure whether certain symptoms are related to apraxia, discuss your concerns with a medical or therapy team.

 The NEOFECT line of Smart Rehabilitation Solutions can assist with coordination difficulties stemming from stroke or other neurological diagnoses.
 Our neurorehabilitation products include support from occupational therapists to maximize your functional gains.
 Please call (866) 534-4989 or email firstname.lastname@example.org for further inquiry.